 10 Great Winter Novels to Read with Kids

 I had a great time working on this list because it includes many of my favorite books from childhood.
-In order to make sure you have the information you need to make decisions, you'll find I've included a brief synopsis of each book, the general reading level, and a link to a ready-to-use novel study unit when available.
+To ensure you have the information you need to make decisions, I've included a brief synopsis of each book, the general reading level, and a link to a ready-to-use novel study unit when available.

-I've also included a link to the book on Amazon to make sure you can quickly and easily get what you need to be shipped right to your door.
-These are affiliate links, which means when you click and buy through the link provided you're helping me cover the costs to keep this site up and running.
+I've also included a link to the Amazon book to ensure you can quickly and easily get what you need to be shipped right to your door.
+These are affiliate links, which means when you click and buy through the link provided, you're helping me cover the costs to keep this site up and running.

 I've found having these things at my fingertips has been a huge time saver when it comes to preparing lesson plans.
 So let's get started, shall we?